ariasher/Amar-Ujala-Downloader/README.md

 There are three actions and two modes for the downloader.

 ### Actions
-*_conf:_* This action is used to configure the downloader. <br />
+**_conf:_** This action is used to configure the downloader. <br />
-        There are three settings:
+        There are three settings: <br />
-        * path: Specifies the path where the temporary files and pdf will be saved.
+        - path: Specifies the path where the temporary files and pdf will be saved.
-        * prefix: prefix for the pdf file.
+        - prefix: prefix for the pdf file.
-        * city_code: code of the city of which the newspaper is to be downloaded.
+        - city_code: code of the city of which the newspaper is to be downloaded.

 *_reset:_* Resets the configuration to its default settings.
            Default: